The New Capital

 David devised a strategy for taking the city.
 His orders were clear, “Whoever climbs up by way of the water shaft and defeats the Jebusites (the lame and the blind, who are hated by David’s soul), he shall be chief and captain” (5:8).

 Just to be clear, there is no suggestion that David despised people with disabilities; his kindness to Jonathan’s son, Mephibosheth proves otherwise (2 Sam.
 9:11).
 Rather, he scorned those who defied the living God of Israel.

-The water shaft undoubtedly refers to a narrow 49-foot vertical shaft (known today as Warren’s Tunnel; possibly entered through the Canaanite Tunnel) that allowed the residents of Jebus access to water from the Gihon spring, even when the city was under siege.
+The water shaft undoubtedly refers to a narrow 49-foot vertical shaft—known today as Warren’s Shaft—that allowed the residents of Jebus access to water from the Gihon spring, even when the city was under siege.
 It proved to be the “chink in the armor” of an otherwise impregnable city.

 The stronghold became the new capital of Israel and the location of David’s royal residence.
 (2 Sam.
 24:18).
 Jebusites were banned from entry to the fortress.

-Perched on a rock formation called the Ophel at 150 to 200 feet above the valley floor, Israel’s new capital provided a strategic view of the surrounding valleys; it was highly defensible; and, it had critical access to fresh water.
+Perched on a rock formation called the Ophel at 150 to 200 feet above the valley floor, Israel’s new capital provided a strategic view of the surrounding valleys.
+It was highly defensible and had critical access to fresh water.
 Because of its location in the Judean highlands, the moderate climate was ideal.
 Since none of the tribes had been able to claim Jebus as their permanent possession, it also provided an element of neutrality necessary for the center of government.